hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1658

-Joseph said to his servants, “Put their money in their saddlebags so that they may find them when they go back to their family; perhaps they will return.”
+Joseph said to his servants, “Put their trading goods back in their saddlebags so that they may find them when they go back to their family; perhaps they will return.”

 # 1659